-OpenTherm is the name given to a form of communication of information between modulating (condensing) central heating appliances and room thermostats.
-The OpenTherm protocol sets the rules as to how the appliance and room thermostat should communicate with each other.
+OpenTherm is a point-to-point communication system and connects gas central heating (condensing) boilers with room thermostats.
+The OpenTherm 'protocol' sets the rules on how the boiler and the room thermostat communicate with each other.

-The standard way to control a heating system is to switch the boiler on and off at certain intervals with On/Off or TPI controls.
-OpenTherm provides more precise control of the boiler by continiously adjusting the boiler's water temperature setpoint (control setpoint).
-OpenTherm always assumes that the room thermostat calulates the amount of heat provided by the boiler to be controlled to match the varying demand requirements.
-By reducing the flow temperature to a minimum as it leaves the boiler, OpenTherm not only maintains the correct room temperature setpoint but also helps the boiler efficiency by running at lower flow temperatures for longer periods; this ensures more of the heat exchanger is at condensing temperatures, which is the boilers most efficient point.
+OpenTherm provides much more precise control of the boiler by continiously adjusting the boiler's water temperature setpoint (control setpoint).
+OpenTherm always assumes that the room thermostat calulates the amount of heat required from the boiler and this is matched to the varying demand requirements.
+By setting the boiler's water temperature to the correct temperature setpoint as it leaves the boiler, OpenTherm not only maintains the correct room temperature setpoint but also helps the boiler's efficiency by running at lower flow temperatures for longer periods; this ensures more of the boilers heat exchanger is at condensing temperatures, which is the boilers most efficient point.

 OpenTherm is not compatible with all boilers and it is advised that you check with the boiler manufacturer if you are unsure.
 Another thing to take note of is that OpenTherm is not compatible with non-condensing boilers.
 You can download a complete list of OpenTherm boilers here

-OpenTherm cannot work with mains voltage.
-This is because OpenTherm room thermostats don’t have switches within them; instead they have a sensor that sends a variable signal, which is received in the boiler.
-There it can be acted upon to make the boiler operate efficiently.
+OpenTherm cannot work with 230v controlled boilers.
+This is because OpenTherm room thermostats don’t have switches within them; instead they use the sensor in the thermostat that sends a variable signal, which is received in the boiler.
 Therefore OpenTherm controls can’t work with traditional (non OpenTherm) boilers.